Bacterial Meningitis Information

 - You will not be allowed to schedule classes until you provide proof of vaccination.
 Most incoming students attend a S.W.A.R.M. event in April, May, June or July.
 Please submit your vaccination record before these events.

 - The bacterial meningitis vaccination must be administered by a Health Practitioner authorized by law to administer an immunization.

-- Vaccinations older than 5 years will require a booster.
+- Vaccinations older than 5 years will require another meningitis vaccine.

 - The bacterial meningitis vaccination is available at most large-scale pharmacy health clinics.

 - The cost of the bacterial meningitis vaccination may be cheaper through your current physician.

 - All students must receive the bacterial meningitis vaccination no later than 10 days prior to moving into the residence halls.

 How to Submit Evidence of Vaccination or an Affidavit to Decline Vaccination